 I also felt a sense of retrospective failure, thinking O, even at that age, was better than I ever was.

 There was excitement in that too.
 But maybe we were just different: as a defender, I was okay at putting out fires; maybe as a more attack-minded player, he is better at lighting them?

 Here, in any event, was the confirmation, since borne out time and time again, that the boy can play and he can handle himself when the going gets tough – as it does even playing with his team.

 It has been interesting, seeing what players and opposition sidelines can get up to, even at this level.

 I have seen some wonderful contests, and displays of pint-sized virtuosity, endeavour, and derring-do that have lifted my heart.

 And I have seen players marked out for “treatment”, verbal and physical, and witnessed sledging that would make an Aussie cricketer blush, and refereeing decisions that would puzzle Einstein.

 All the negative stuff you’d see highlighted on Match of the Day or on Champions League night is there too: cynical fouling, diving, conning referees by jumping over tackles and going to ground writhing in agony, and even clapping when an opposition player is yellow-carded.

-“In your face!!” one opponent bellowed into O’s, well, face, when he scored the equaliser against O’s team recently.
+“In your face!!” one opponent bellowed into O’s, em, face, when he scored the equaliser against O’s team recently.